-Year Ended September 30,
+(in millions) Ended nber 30, Change

-(in millions) 2014 2013 Change
+2014 2013

-Equity income \$ 395 \$ 399 -1%
+Equity income s 395 \$ 399 -1 %

 The decrease in equity income was primarily due to prior year gains on acquisitions of a partially-owned affiliates in the Automotive Experience business (\$106 million) and lower current year income at certain Power Solutions and Building Efficiency partially-owned affiliates, partially offset by higher current year income at certain Automotive Experience partially-owned affiliates and gains on acquisitions of partially-owned affiliates in the Power Solutions business (\$19 million) and Building Efficiency business (\$19 million).
 Refer to the segment analysis below within Item 7 for a discussion of segment income by segment.